 \subsection{Pixel Learning Module}

-The general practice of semantic segmentation is treated as a pixel-level classification task.
-As a result, relying only on the GLM can not handle the fine-grained semantic segmentation problem.
-Meanwhile, for GZLSS, we can not explicitly learn from the ignoring areas, failing to learn the information of ignoring areas.
-To mitigate these issues, we propose a Pixel Learning Module (PLM).
-The structure of PLM is shown in Fig. \ref{pixelmodule}.
-PLM consists of a multi-scale K-means clustering algorithm to find the potential objects serving as the pseudo labels for ignoring areas and a Visual-Language Adapter (VLA) to generate pseudo weights for pixel-level supervision.
-We will introduce each of the components in the following.
+Though effective, relying only on GLM may not handle the fine-grained segmentation task.
+Therefore, we propose the Pixel Learning Module (PLM).
+The structure of PLM is shown in Fig. \ref{pixelmoduleoverview}.
+PLM consists of a multi-scale K-means algorithm, a mask fusion algorithm to generate the pseudo labels for unannotated areas, and a synthesizer to generate pseudo prototypes for additional supervision to distinguish between seen and unseen categories.

-\textbf{Multi-scale K-means clustering.} One of the greatest challenges for GLZSS is the lack of unseen category annotations, which prevents the segmentation model from learning pixel-level information about the ignoring areas.
-Consequently, we revisit the purpose of the mask proposer and argue that only semantically similar regions are required to produce the pixel-level annotations for the potential objects.
-Previous research endeavors have found that the features of the models trained by the self-supervised \cite{DINO,dinov2} and unsupervised \cite{SETGO} framework are highly correlated.
+\textbf{Pseudo label generation.} Previous research endeavors have found that the features from the models trained by the self-supervised \cite{DINO,dinov2} and unsupervised \cite{SETGO} framework are highly correlated.
 For the CLIP model, this property has also been studied \cite{PACL}.
-Motivated by these works, we propose Multi-scale K-means clustering to discover the semantically similar regions for the pixel-level pseudo labels.
-Specifically, we feed the same input images as the image encoder into the \textbf{fixed} CLIP visual encoder and obtain the output dense tokens.
-Then inspired by the SLIC algorithm \cite{slic}, we initialize several centers with different sizes of windows on the dense tokens,
+Motivated by these works, we propose Multi-scale K-means to discover the semantically similar regions for pseudo labels.
+Precisely, different from GLM, the dense tokens from the CLIP visual encoder are applied as the input.
+Inspired by the SLIC algorithm \cite{slic}, we first initialize mask seeds in multi-level ways by sliding windows of different sizes to average the dense tokens,

-where $K_h$, $K_w$ implies the strides of the window along the height and the width, $H$, $W$ indicates the height and the width of the dense tokens, $S$ indicates the sizes of windows, and $D$ indicates the output dense tokens.
-Once the centers $C_d$ are initialized, we apply K-Means clustering based on these centers only on ignored areas, \ie, without any annotations, to produce the pseudo labels for ignoring areas.
-However, as a large number of centers, only relying on K-Means leads to too small and many regions.
-Therefore, we propose a mask fusion algorithm inspired by NMS \cite{focalloss,FCOS} widely applied in object detection to remove the redundant bounding boxes shown in the Algorithm. \ref{maskfusion}.
+where $H$, $W$ indicates the height and the width of the dense tokens, $S$ indicates the sizes of windows, and $D$ indicates the output dense tokens.
+Once the seeds $C_d$ are initialized, we apply K-Means based on these seeds only belonging to unannotated areas to produce the pseudo labels.
+However, only relying on K-Means leads to too small and too many regions.
+Therefore, we propose a mask fusion algorithm inspired by NMS \cite{focalloss,FCOS} that is widely applied in object detection to remove the redundant bounding boxes.